MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 A: No, but you can [Manage who can create Groups](/office365/admin/create-groups/manage-creation-of-groups), which will also apply to the conversion of existing groups.
 Only groups with at least one admin with group creation privileges can be connected to Microsoft 365.

-If you apply new a creation policy, this will not retroactively change groups that are already connected to Microsoft 365.
+If you apply new a creation policy, this won't retroactively change groups that are already connected to Microsoft 365.
 This will only impact new groups moving forward.

 ### Q: I have an unconnected group.
 How can I get it to be connected?